 Today, the castle is the family home of the 18th Duke of Norfolk, but it’s also open to the public and waiting to be explored.
 With many of the original features still in place including the Norman Keep, medieval Gatehouse and Barbican, as well as the Baron’s Hall, 14th Century Catholic Fitzalan Chapel, Regency Library and Victorian bedrooms, there’s plenty to keep you and the family entertained throughout the day.

 If you love horticulture, you’ll lose yourself in Arundel Castle’s glorious gardens, a masterpiece of design that’s well worth visiting more than once throughout the season.

 Admire beautiful award-winning Tropical and English Gardens, the castle’s quirky Stumpery (a fabulous mix of raw and twisted botanical shapes combined with architectural plants) and the abundant Kitchen Garden.
 Explore warm Glasshouses with chillies, grapes and lemons, and many other delights throughout the year.

 Visit Arundel Castle gardens in Spring, and you’ll find the Castle welcoming it in with its Annual Tulip Festival.
 Staged in April, the Festival coincides with more than 60,000 of the flowers bursting into bloom.

 The tulips give way to the Allium Extravaganza in May and the rose buds open beautifully in June.
 When late summer rolls around the tropical borders boast striking foliage and bright flowers delighting visitors time and time again.

-Suited to visitors of all ages, the Castle has an action-packed calendar of historical events throughout its open season, from thrilling Medieval Tournaments to captivating Norman combat displays.
-Stand out events include the International Jousting Tournament on Tues 21 – Sun 26 July and 12,000 Years of Combat on Sat 29 – Mon 31 August.
+Arundel Castle boasts an impressive calendar of action-packed historical events throughout its open season, from thrilling Medieval Tournaments to captivating Norman combat displays.
+Stand out events include the International Jousting Tournament in July and 12,000 Years of Combat in August every year.